RubyaAfrin/LogAnomaliesDetectionDL/README.md

 This project would be in Python language.
 ## License
 The project is licensed under MIT License (a permissive license with conditions only requiring preservation of copyright and license notices).
-You may see the License at [LICENSE](https://github.com/afrin110203/LogAnomaliesDetectionDL/blob/main/LICENSE)
+You may see the License at [LICENSE](https://github.com/afrin110203/LogAnomaliesDetectionDL/blob/main/LICENSE) file.
 ## Contributing
 We greatly appreciate any contribution to this project.
 Before creating a new issue or pull request, please read the contribution guidelines and policies in [CONTRIBUTING](https://github.com/afrin110203/LogAnomaliesDetectionDL/blob/main/CONTRIBUTING.md) file.